 1st DE 1 Sgt, 6 pvts captured, 1 private captured or deserted, 1 Sgt and 4 privates missing.

 The 2nd Canadian Regiment had 8 officers captured and modern sources estimate about 40 privates taken.
 Captain Enoch Anderson of the 1st Delaware wrote years later that Captain Heron lost 18 killed and wounded and the rest of his company taken at the house near Decker's Ferry, and that he began the raid with 70 men in his company..
 The ,mysterious Maj.
 Powell, supposed to have been acting as Brigade Major for Smallwood, was killed at the house where Captain Heron was captured.
-There are no figures for any casualties from Ogden's New Jersey force aside from the one prisoner described above taken from the 3rd NJ.
+Muster roles indicate as many as three men from the 1st NJ were made prisoner during the Raid, and at least the one prisoner described above taken from the 3rd NJ.
+No details are available for casualties in the NJ militia.

 Taken together, it is safe to assume that 4 or 5 men were killed at Old Blazing Star and perhaps twice as many wounded there.
 If Captain Heron lost 18 killed and wounded and Ogden took a few casualties during the day, Sullivan's estimate of 10 killed and 15 wounded is not far off the mark.
 The number of prisoners was likely greater than Skinner's estimate, and Major Taylor's estimate of 200 is roughly the mean of the various figures given in Patriot and Royalist.accounts.